- Twitter 08Nov

 Helping a leading toll company enter the connected vehicle services market

-Our client, a multinational ETC solution provider, employing 3,700 people globally and generating over $520 million in revenues, contacted PTOLEMUS to help them define what role they should play in the connected vehicle services market.
+Our client, a multinational electronic toll collection (ETC) solution provider, employing 3,700 people globally and generating over $520 million in revenues, contacted PTOLEMUS to help them define what role they should play in the connected vehicle services market.

 - What role should they play in the connected vehicle market?